ChokunPlayZ/baka-extractor/README.md

 also BIG thanks to OpenAI ChatGPT without it this would't been possible

 wanna pay for my laptop screen replacement? my profile readme has the info you need

+## legal boring stuff
+I'm NOT responsible for chaos people may cause using this software, I'm just a developer, this software only extracts certain "words" from provided content
+I'm NOT responsible for any illegally obtained content people process through this software Also this software is protected under GNU General Public License v3.0